BlueprintTechnologies/blueprint-tech-assessments/apache-spark/spark-assessment-1.md

 # Apache Spark Assessment 1
 This Blueprint assessment is used to evaluate your comfort with Apache Spark.
 To submit your answers, create a pull request to this repo with changes to this file that include the answers to the questions below.

+For questions about this assessment, submit an [Issue](https://github.com/BlueprintTechnologies/blueprint-tech-assessments/issues).

 ### Q1.
 In your own words, describe the architecture of Apache Spark?